cardillan/mindcode/doc/syntax/TOOLS-CMDLINE.markdown

   -g, --goal {SIZE,SPEED,AUTO}
                          sets  code  generation  goal:  minimize  code   size,   minimize  execution  speed,  or  choose automatically
-  -m, --memory-model {VOLATILE,ALIASED,RESTRICTED}
+  -r, --remarks {NONE,PASSIVE,ACTIVE}
+                         controls remarks  propagation  to  the  compiled  code:  none  (remarks  are  removed), passive (remarks are not executed), or active (remarks are printed) -m, --memory-model {VOLATILE,ALIASED,RESTRICTED}
                          sets model for handling  linked  memory  blocks:  volatile  (shared  with different processor), aliased (a memory block may be accessed  through  different variables), or restricted (a memory